siberoloji/siberoloji.github.io/content/blog/2024-09-25-netbios-a-primer.md

 <!-- wp:list -->
 <ul class="wp-block-list"><!-- wp:list-item -->
-- ***Security:***  NetBIOS can be vulnerable to security attacks, such as spoofing and denial of service (DoS) attacks.
-Proper security measures, such as firewalls and intrusion detection systems, should be implemented to protect NetBIOS networks.
+- ***Security:*** NetBIOS can be vulnerable to security attacks,such as spoofing and denial of service (DoS) attacks.Proper security measures,such as firewalls and intrusion detection systems,should be implemented to protect NetBIOS networks.
 <!-- /wp:list-item -->

 <!-- wp:list-item -->
 - ***Scalability:*** NetBIOS may not be suitable for large-scale networks due to its broadcast-based name resolution mechanism.
 <!-- /wp:list-item -->

 <!-- wp:list-item -->
 - ***Compatibility:*** NetBIOS may not be compatible with all network operating systems or hardware.
 <!-- /wp:list-item -->
 <!-- /wp:list -->